Albemarle County Working Farms

 View Albemarle Farms Designed for Livestock, Horses & Sustainable Living

-Selling a working farm in Albemarle County requires more than placing a sign on the property—it demands a deep understanding of agricultural land, equestrian facilities, rural infrastructure, and the unique buyer pool that seeks these exceptional properties.
-As part of McLean Faulconer, Inc.—the region’s longstanding leader in farms, estates, and luxury rural properties—we bring unmatched expertise and elevated marketing to every farm we represent.
+Selling a working farm in Albemarle County requires more than placing a sign on the property — it demands a deep understanding of agricultural land, equestrian facilities, rural infrastructure, and the unique buyer pool that seeks these exceptional properties.
+As part of McLean Faulconer, Inc., the region’s longstanding leader in farms, estates, and luxury rural properties, Bridget Archer brings elevated marketing and specialized insight to every farm she represents.

-Whether your farm is a multi-generation cattle operation, a horse and training property, a vineyard estate, or a modern agricultural holding, we craft a strategic presentation that highlights what makes it exceptional.
-From curated photography and narrative-driven marketing to targeted outreach through McLean Faulconer’s powerful regional and national channels—including publications that reach qualified estate and land buyers—your farm receives the attention and exposure it deserves.
+Whether your farm is a multi-generation cattle operation, a horse and training property, a vineyard estate, or a modern agricultural holding, Bridget creates a strategic presentation that highlights what makes it exceptional.

 Albemarle County Working Farms — Frequently Asked Questions